IvanR3D/robot-command-center/README.md

 # Robot Command Center

-A simple web interface to send commands to a robot remotely.
-This project demonstrates how to store commands in a Firebase Realtime Database, which are then read and executed by a robot using **ESP32** and **Micropython**.
-The project uses **HTML**, **CSS**, and **JavaScript** for the web interface and integrates with Firebase for real-time command storage.
+A simple web interface designed to remotely send commands to a robot.
+This project allows users to input commands into a web interface, which are then stored in a Firebase Realtime Database.
+A robot, connected to a separate network, retrieves these commands and executes them in real time.
+The robot uses an **ESP32** microcontroller running **Micropython**, while the interface is built with **HTML**, **CSS**, and **JavaScript**, with **Firebase** acting as the intermediary for communication.

 ## Features

 - **Send Commands**: Users can send text commands remotely to control the robot.
+- **Remote Command Execution**: Control the robot from anywhere.
+The robot and the command interface can be connected to completely different networks.
 - **Command History**: Displays a log of commands sent with success/error statuses.
 - **Firebase Integration**: Commands are stored and retrieved in real-time from Firebase's Realtime Database.
 - **Robot Execution**: A robot with an **ESP32** microcontroller and **Micropython** listens for commands from the database and executes them.